 We thought Spencer Tracy’s karate workout was great when we were kids.
 An expert watching the show with me said that if the first throat chop were done well, Borgnine would be out for the count.
 One fight detail shows Tracy chopping Borgnine in the lower back, almost on the tailbone, and knocking him forward in pain.
 The tailbone is not a vulnerable spot, quite the opposite, so maybe the chop was supposed to hit the kidneys?
 The strange shoot-out maneuver at the finish isn’t quite as silly as Nicholas Ray’s demise for Lee J. Cobb in Party Girl, but it does come close. (spoiler) Ryan has Tracy in his rifle sights and misses a shot or two.
 Instead of just closing on the unarmed man right away, Ryan decides to climb down on a roundabout path, giving Tracy time to play McGuyver and improvise a weapon.
 If Bad Day at Black Rock were made today, it would be more like a Die Hard movie … 2.5 hours instead of 81 brisk minutes, with frequent violence that would end with the town exploding or the train derailing.
-I like the drama/action quotient the way it is.
+This is better.

 As are many liberal issues movies, Bad Day at Black Rock is a bit too simplistic and unrealistic about the social evils of the ’50s.
-In reality, lynch mobs and other perpetrators of American lawlessness have a strong record of sticking together under stress.
-Macreedy finds it easy to peel away Reno Smith’s lackeys, starting with Pete in the hotel.
+In practice, lynch mobs and lawless vigilantes have a strong record of sticking together under stress.
+Macreedy finds it easy to peel away Reno Smith’s lackeys starting with Pete in the hotel.
 Doc Velie is ready to rebel before Macreedy arrives, and he’s the one who goads the drunken sheriff into taking action.
 And I have to say that although Robert Ryan is good, his character is not particularly compelling.
 Reno Smith looks strong but is soon revealed to be something of a nutcase, practically foaming with hatred as he confesses his crime.
 Bad Day makes it seem that this bedrock American Evil can only be found in isolated little places like Black Rock, and is easy to root out.
 The truth is that the hatred is so widespread and ingrained that it’s almost un-dramatic, banal.

 I like the values and moral lessons of Bad Day.
 But the liberal playbook has weaknesses.
 First, at the finish we’re told that the town can now heal.
 What’s left of Black Rock to heal?
 We didn’t understand why it needed a sheriff and a jail, or a telegraph office for a train that doesn’t stop (okay, maybe the freight trains do).
 Plenty of towns like Black Rock are out in the Mojave Desert, and they’re usually just a gas station and an auto junkyard.
 Road workers, mining people and the California Highway Patrol pass through, and that’s it.
 A real ranch out in the high Mojave Desert?
 With cows?
 That’s news to me.